pyth-network/pythnet-watcher/README.md

 ### 🧪 Testing Locally

-To test in a non-production environment (e.g. with devnet or a local Pythnet fork), just provide a different `--pythnet-url` and optionally use custom `--wormhole-pid`.
+To test in a non-production environment (e.g. with devnet or a local Pythnet fork), just provide a different `--pythnet-url`, and `--server-url`, and optionally use custom `--wormhole-pid`.